Skip to main content

 File shapes

-A test is YAML with a fileType, a readable kebab-case id, an optional url, and a list of steps:
+A test is YAML with a fileType, a readable kebab-case id, and a list of steps.
+A module uses a module fileType and adds a human-readable name.
+Both use the same id key for their stable identifier.

 checkout.test.yaml